Nokia X: What We Know About Nokia’s 2018 Flagship So Far

 The Design

 Thanks to the iPhone X, smartphone manufacturers are now adopting the infamous notch on their flagship devices’ displays.
 Nokia is one of these companies, with rumors suggesting that the Nokia X will feature a notched design with incredibly slim bezels.
 The primary camera, comprised of two sensors, will also be arranged vertically.
-As noted by NDTV, the Nokia X will be 147.2×70.98×7.99mm and weigh 151 grams.
+As noted by NDTV, the Nokia X will be 147.2 x 70.98 x 7.99 mm and weigh 151 grams.

 The Specs

 The Nokia X is rumored to include top-notch specs, featuring an octa-core SoC clocked at 1.8GHz.
 Rumors also suggest that the Nokia X will have various memory options, with the device offered with 3GB, 4GB, and 6GB of RAM.
-Storage-wise, the Nokia X is expected to feature 32GB/64GB of internal storage, though the handset is still expandable up to 128GB through microSD card.
+Storage-wise, the Nokia X is expected to feature 32GB/64GB of internal storage, though the handset is still expandable up to 128GB through a microSD card.
 The battery of the device is expected to be a 3000mAh unit, with fast-charging support.

 Take a good look at the new Nokia X.@nokia #NokiaX pic.twitter.com/hT5PUr2FB4